Financial literacy

 • Being the financial intermediary

 Modern economies are non-functional without a sustainable financial system.
 Payments are made today through credit cards, checks, or online money transfers.
-They usually own the money transferred across these platforms.
-The federal government issues other monies on legal tender in the form of Federal Reserve Notes and coins.
-They also hold these reserves.
+The federal government issues legal tender in the form of Federal Reserve Notes and coins.
+Banks hold these reserves and own the infrastructure through which money moves across platforms, ensuring confidence in every transaction.

-The bank is a profit-seeking establishment.
-This function relies on its business side.
-The institution is supposed to invest in the depositories through lending and other financial ventures.
+The bank is a profit-seeking establishment that relies on its business side.
+The institution invests depositor funds through lending and other financial ventures.

 This function is crucial to financing American entrepreneurs and businesses.
-Years of profit-making have seen the growth of the US banking system to the version we know of today.
-However, the whole endeavor has its share of risks.
-They are required to mitigate possibilities such as loan defaulting or losses from business ventures.
+Years of profit-making have seen the growth of the US banking system to the version we know today.
+However, the endeavor has its share of risks – banks are required to mitigate possibilities such as loan defaulting or losses from business ventures.

 We cannot, however, ignore the importance of this system to the US economy.
-Its ability is overly connected to this system of money transfer and regulation.
-Therefore, the future of this system lies in the modern ingenuity of finding solutions to these stability problems.
+Its ability to facilitate money transfer, extend credit, and maintain public confidence is overly connected to the functioning of the broader economy.
+The future of this system lies in the modern ingenuity of finding solutions to these stability problems – while preserving the consumer protections built up over more than two centuries of hard-learned lessons.

 Author